 An Application to the Coming Election

 I close with a simple application of the text to the election on Tuesday.
 One simple and awesome truth: God will choose the next President of the United States.
 Verse 32b:

 God will give the presidency to whom he will.
 Now there are two things this does not mean:

-- It does not mean that you should not vote.
+It does not mean that you should not vote.
 God will govern the election by governing the voters.
-"He does according to his will in the hosts of heaven AND among the inhabitants of [the U.S.A.]" (v.
-35).
+“He does according to his will in the hosts of heaven and among the inhabitants of [the U.S.A.]” (verse 35).

 It does not mean that God will approve all the policies of the man who wins.
 Sovereign rule over sinful men is no endorsement of their deeds.

 God will choose the president.
 And there are two things that this does mean: